e9ctrl/vd/README.md

 ack = "ok"
 val = "NORM"
 ```

+# Delays
+The `vd` tool enables the introduction of delays when sending responses to requests and acknowledging to set messages.
+This feature allows you to define custom wait times for the `vd` to hold off on every response and acknowledgment, enhancing the simulation of real-world network conditions or server response times.

+For system-wide settings, you should define the delays within a dedicated section at the beginning of the configuration file.
+If you wish to apply delays to specific parameters only, you can use `rdl` for response delays and `adl` for acknowledgment delays, respectively.

 # Installation
 `vd` is supplied as a binary file.
 Download the appropriate version for your operating system and you are good to go.